Is it a bird? Is it a plane? Strange vapour trail left over Auckland sky

 "The video was taken from Highbrook Business Park on Lady Fisher Place and the plane had disappeared over horizon within five minutes of first noticing it."

-Aircrafts sometimes leave white trails, or contrails, behind them because of the humid exhaust from jet engines mixing within the atmosphere.
+Aircraft sometimes leave white trails, or contrails, behind them due to the humid exhaust from jet engines mixing within the atmosphere.

 They are primarily composed of water in the form of ice crystals, spreading over the sky as aircraft fly to their destination.